About Fetal Alcohol Spectrum Disorder

 It is estimated that 9 in every 1,000 babies are born with FASD in Canada.

-Given that 40% of pregnancies are reported to be unplanned, a significant number of unborn babies are at a high risk of prenatal exposure to alcohol.
+As approximately 60% of pregnancies are unplanned, the risk of prenatal exposure to alcohol is significant.
 Though almost 90% of Albertans were aware of FASD, 9% of Alberta women reported drinking during their last pregnancy.

 Statistics via the Alberta Government